laurie-gao/Boss/README.md

 Boss is a browser app that can be used to keep track of daily tasks -- so basically a todolist app.
 The design is inspired by (copied from) similar websites.
 It has a simple UI and all the basic features you'd expect from a todolist: schedule, organize, archive, and delete tasks.

-Note: This is a personal project and not meant to host a large number of users.
+Note: This is a personal project and with free firebase hosting, not meant for production

 ## Built With